Automatic Repeat Request – ARQ

 1. Selective ARQ

 This one is similar to Go Back N-ARQ, but the sending continues even when the frame is corrupt.
 The receiver keeps track of the sequence number of the frames.
-If a frame is not received at the receiver’s end, the sender will continue sending the frames until the full window is empty.
+If a frame is not received at the receiver’s end, the sender will continue sending the frames until the entire window is empty.
 Unlike the previous one, this does not send the packet multiple times.

 Merits – ARQ